|Sales & Marketing|

 |Most common complaint:||Hidden fees|

 For a provider of Flagship’s size and time in business, there are a moderate number of Flagship Merchant Services negative reviews filed in the usual forums, as well as over 70 in our comment section below.
 Many of the complaints follow a common theme, which is the reason Flagship is receiving a low rating in this section.
 Of the reports, numerous merchants complain of receiving higher than quoted fees after signing up, sudden increases in fees without notification, hidden/undisclosed fees, and difficulty cancelling service.
-One complaint, found here, outlines a typical negative experience:
+One complaint, found here, outlines a typical negative experience: “When we signed uo with this nightmare of a company, they advertised that they were BBB accredited and A rated.
+Once we started having issues with them I checked BBB and they were not even accredited! […] They charged my account 7 times more than what they said they would charge me per month and when I called they said that they can only credit my account if I do not cancle my service.”

 These types of complaints usually indicate systemic problems in the sales practices in which agents often fail to disclose fees and instead rely on the merchant to find them within the contract.
 It can also be an indication of problems with the billing system.
 Either way, Flagship can improve its rating in this section by eliminating future complaints of this nature.